 When and How to Water

-Garden candytuft plants prefer moist, but well-draining soil and have relatively low moisture needs.
-If growing in the ground or containers, be sure that the soil dries completely before you water your plants.
+Garden candytuft plants prefer moist but well-draining soil and have relatively low moisture needs.
+If growing in the ground or containers, ensure the soil dries completely before you water your plants.

 Watering frequency will, of course, depend on the season, the weather, and the temperature.
-In hotter, drier weather, you will need to water your plants more often.
+In hotter, drier weather, you must water your plants more often.

 Additionally, plants grown in containers instead of the ground tend to dry out more quickly and require more frequent watering than garden candytuft plants growing in your garden bed.

 During particularly hot and dry spells, the plants will benefit from an occasional misting.
-The use of a moisture meter or soil probe can help you perfect the watering cycle for your garden candytuft plants.
+Using a moisture meter or soil probe can help you perfect the watering cycle for your garden candytuft plants.

 Garden candytuft prefers soil with no more than a moderate level of nutrients and thrives in relatively nutrient-poor potting mediums.
 As a result, it is not necessary to fertilize garden candytuft plants.

-If you wish to do so, you can mix a calcium-rich fertilizer into your potting soil before sowing seeds in the spring.
+If you wish, you can mix a calcium-rich fertilizer into your potting soil before sowing seeds in the spring.

 Pruning and Cutting Back